 Whether undertaking a specific project or initiative, such as entering a new market or simply managing day-to-day operations, organizations have to be prepared for the possibility that things will not go as expected.
+Therefore, it’s crucial they learn how to manage risk.

 Practitioners use risk management processes to help them anticipate problems and implement solutions.
 This is part of a continuous process of assessment, prioritization, and feedback.
 At any point in this process, the objectives of the organization or circumstances of the external environment may change, requiring an organization to be flexible in its approach to emerging risks.